swatiradia/selenium-test-framework/src/test/java/Tests/SubmitOrderTest Explanation.md

 1. The test simulates the process of placing an order form beginning to the end.
 2. All the element locator pertaining to every webpage is stored in its respective Page Object class.
-3. The PageObject Classes are under main/java as they do not have have test data in them.
+3. The PageObject Classes are under main/java as they do not have test data in them.
 4. These classes are used to write test classes which are under test/java.
 5. The SubmitOrderTest begin with creating an object of ProductCatalogue page.
 6. The TestNG annotation BeforeMethod is used in the BaseTest Class that runs first.